 The Government of Nepal is committed to improving the quality of education as an integral part of major ongoing social sector reforms and expanded national economic development.
-British Council is assisting Ministry of Education (MoE) and Office of the Controller of Examinations (OCE) in their commitment to reform school examination/assessment system, as set out in the strategic plan as School Sector Development Plan (SSDP 2016-2022).
+British Council assisted Ministry of Education (MoE) and Office of the Controller of Examinations (OCE) in their commitment to reform school examination/assessment system, as set out in the strategic plan as School Sector Development Plan (SSDP 2016-2022).

 In line with examination reform section of SSDP, in 2015, British Council Nepal identified the following areas to work under Examination Reform Project: